madeindra/madeindra.github.io/_posts/2024-12-08-money-data-type-in-golang.md

 >
 > That couldn't be right.
 Curse you JavaScript!

-I mean, this problem can be found not only in JavaScript, but also in all programming languages that use the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.
+I mean, this problem can be found not only in JavaScript but also in all programming languages that use the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.
 So Golang has this problem too, run [this piece of code](https://go.dev/play/p/WE25YQNwOZ5) if you don't believe me.

-## Dealing with Decimal Place
+## Dealing with Decimal Places

 > So what should we use, then?

 Worry not!
 We have other data types.

-Throughout my career, I've seen there are 2 ways most developers handle this; either by using `Integer` or `String`.
+Throughout my career, I've seen there are two ways most developers handle this; either by using `Integer` or `String`.

 When using `Integer`, we write US$1 as `100`.
-Notice that there is no comma separator on the value.
-This way every calculation can be done in `Integer`, no more floating point issue.
+Notice that there is no comma separator in the value.
+This way every calculation can be done in `Integer`, no more floating-point issues.
 This way, we will show `100` in API request/response and database to denote US$1.

 When using `String`, we write US$1 as `"1.00"`, then we parse it to `Integer` so we get a value like the previous example, do some calculation, and make it into `String` again to be stored in the database.
 This way we can show `"1.00"` in the API request/response while calculating them fully in `Integer`.